 No. It is semolina-based and shaped into small, ridged shells.
 Potato gnocchi are potato-based dumplings with a very different texture.

 Yes.
 Check artisanal Italian grocers and online specialty stores.
-Search for brands that note traditional production methods for authentic Malloreddus pasta.
+Search for brands that use traditional production methods to make authentic Malloreddus pasta.

 Some makers produce corn or rice-based versions.
 It differs from traditional semolina, but it serves as a good alternative for those with gluten-free needs.